 To identify proteins in hair products look for words such as:

 - Hydrolyzed wheat

 Protein Free Shampoos

-Now that you know all about proteins and why you might want to use a protein free shampoo, let’s take a look at some of protein free shampoos on the market!
+Now that you know all about proteins and why you might want to use a shampoo without protein, let’s take a look at some of protein free shampoos (and protein free clarifying shampoo) on the market!

 Make sure to follow the instructions carefully so you get the most out of your shampoo.

-These are just a few of the protein free shampoos, so be sure to do your research to find the best one for you.
+These are just a few of the protein free shampoos (and protein free clarifying shampoos), so be sure to do your research to find the best one for you.

 Now that you know what to look for when identifying proteins in hair products, we’ll share some of our favorite protein free conditioners with you.